dgroomes/kafka-playground/spring-errors/README.md

 Follow these instructions to get up and running with a Kafka broker and the example program.

-1. Use Java 17
-2. Install Kafka and `kcat`:
+1. Pre-requisites: Java, Kafka and kcat
+    * I used Java 21 installed via SDKMAN.
+    * I used Kafka 3.7.0 installed via Homebrew.
+    * I used kcat 1.7.0 installed via Homebrew.
+    * Tip: check your HomeBrew-installed package versions with a command like the following.
     * ```shell
-      brew install kafka
+      brew list --versions kafka
       ```
-    * Note: the version I used at the time was 3.3.1_1.
-Check your installed version with `brew list --versions kafka`.
-    * ```shell
-      brew install kcat
-      ```
-3. Running the application and the test cases depend on a locally running Kafka instance.
-Use the `startKafka` and `stopKafka` commands (see [`commands.sh`](#commandssh)) to run Kafka.
-Specifically, use the following commands to source the `commands.sh` file and then start a Kafka broker.
+2. Running the application and the test cases depend on a locally running Kafka instance.
+Use the `startKafka` and
+   `stopKafka` commands (see [`commands.sh`](#commandssh)) to run Kafka.
+Specifically, use the following commands to
+   source the `commands.sh` file and then start a Kafka broker.
     * ```shell